cheelim1/image-updater/README.md

 4. FILE_PATH = File path of which imageTag exists to update.

 ### Optional Inputs
 1. GITHUB_BRANCH= Branch name to update the imageTag in the Github repository.
-If not declared defaults to `main`.
+If not set, defaults to `main`.